Rapid Access Service

 The Resource Allocation Competitions have particular timeframes associated with their allocations:

-- Resources for Research Groups (RRG) Competition: Valid for one year, beginning in April (NOTE: this is a new timeline as of 2017).
+- Resources for Research Groups (RRG) Competition: Valid for one year, beginning in April.

-- Research Platforms & Portals (RPP) Competition: Valid for up to three years, beginning in April (NOTE: this is a new timeline as of 2017).
+- Research Platforms & Portals (RPP) Competition: Valid for up to three years, beginning in April.
 Multi-year allocations are subject to an annual review prior to the start of subsequent years and to the availability of resources.